Lyme disease and related tick-borne infections

 Most cases of Lyme disease involve a rash and flu-like symptoms that resolve within 1 month of antibiotic treatment.
 However, some people go on to develop late-stage Lyme disease, which includes Lyme arthritis and neurologic Lyme disease.

-Slightly more than half of people infected with B. burgdorferi develop Lyme arthritis.
+Untreated, slightly more than half of people infected with B. burgdorferi will develop Lyme arthritis.
 About 10% to 20 % of people develop neurologic Lyme disease.
 A very small percentage may develop acrodermatitis chronica atrophicans, a serious type of skin inflammation occurring more frequently in Europe.
 These conditions are treated for up to 28 days with antibiotic therapy.

 If arthritis symptoms persist for several months, a second 2 to 4 week course of antibiotics may be recommended.
 Oral antibiotics (doxycycline, amoxicillin, or cefuroxime) are used for Lyme arthritis and acrodermatitis chronica atrophicans.